Prerelease:GoldenEye 007 (Nintendo 64)

 One of the side rooms, after the first security door.
 The most notable thing here is that the large tanks are both white.
 The textures they use in the final game are also white, but only one tank is white, since different colors are applied to their geometry's vertices to recolor them.

 You may have originally been given timed mines instead of remote mines, but this could just be another instance of testing a weapon.
-Interestingly, Nintendo Power no. 93 claims timed mines have a 1-minute fuse, which would've been worthless for practical use, but would've been great for a scripted sequence at the end of the mission, like the remote mine used in Surface 2.
+Interestingly, Nintendo Power Issue 93 claims that timed mines have a 1-minute fuse, which would've been worthless for practical use but would've been great for a scripted sequence at the end of the mission, like the remote mine used in Surface 2.

 More shots of the white texture above the walls.
 This texture is actually still present on the backs and tops of some of the wall supports in this area, where the designer must have missed it when retexturing.